 Under limited circumstances, a student may petition to have previously earned F grades excluded from the calculation of the cumulative grade point average.
 If the F grades are excluded from the cumulative grade point average calculation, they will still appear on the student record.
-Eligibility guidelines and procedures are available in the Student Development Centers and the Registrar's Office.
+Eligibility guidelines and procedures are available in the Student Development Centers, Registrar's Office and at Harpercollege.edu.

-Academic Honors\
+Academic Honors